MartinThoma/MartinThoma.github.io/_posts/2011-12-28-wandering-through-the-depths-of-find.md

 <strong>sed:</strong>
 <ul>
     <li>-i: edit the given file in-place.
 If you would not use -i, it would just print everything in standard output</li>
-    <li>/g: edit the file globaly.
-If you would not use g, sed would only replace the first occurence of SOFTWARE_USER_TABLE</li>
+    <li>/g: edit the file globally.
+If you would not use g, sed would only replace the first occurrence of SOFTWARE_USER_TABLE</li>
 </ul>

 <h2>Snippets</h2>